 On MA UX you will be directly engaged in the design of experiences that centre on digital technologies, incorporating an understanding of how cognitive, embodied, and spatial perceptions contribute to human experience.
 You will do this using design methods in a working design studio, developing a critical awareness of the political and ethical dimensions of socio-technical systems through your practical work.

-Both courses will teach you design research methods and processes, offering opportunities for user-centred and co-designed innovation.
-Both courses are very project focussed but also provide critical theory and context.
+All three courses will teach you design research methods and processes, offering opportunities for user-centred and co-designed innovation.
+They are all very project focussed but also provide critical theory and context.

-How the two fields are different (and similar)
+How the three fields are different (and similar)

 Service Design is oriented towards the strategic provision of public services, as well as private and third sector services, focusing on innovation.
-The fields are similar in the way they conceive of a range of outputs and the methods they bring to bear on the design process.
+This is similar to UX in the way they conceive of a range of outputs and the methods they bring to bear on the design process.
 They are dissimilar to the extent that UX design incorporates interaction design, interface design, and visual design.
 They are similar in the reading and focus on experience design.
 Design Management on the other hand, takes a broader holistic view of design, examining its correlation to business, society and culture, globally.
 Sharing of experiences and debating issues that arise are encouraged.

 Articles you could look at:

 A quick fun explanation of Service Design – https://www.slideshare.net/mobile/BusinessGoesSocial/what-is-service-design-cartoon-explanation?platform=hootsuite